UK's Best Student Musicians, Vocalists Recognized

 LEXINGTON, Ky.
-(May 17, 2012) — Twenty-nine of the University of Kentucky School of Music's best and brightest students were recognized at this year's McCracken Awards and Honors Ceremony, held April 26 at the Hilary J. Boone Center.
-The McCracken awards program is named for musician and UK School of Music patron Emily Scott McCracken.
+(May 16, 2011) − Twenty-nine of the University of Kentucky School of Music's best and brightest students were recognized at this year's McCracken Awards and Honors Ceremony held April 28, at the Hilary J. Boone Center.
+The McCracken awards program was named for musician and UK School of Music patron Emily Scott McCracken.

 Five Ralph McCracken Scholarships were presented at the School of Music awards program this year.
 Each scholarship carries a $1,000 award.
 The McCracken family initiated the first UK School of Music endowed scholarships in the 1950s.
 Ralph was the son of the initial donor, Emily Scott McCracken.
 This year's McCracken Scholarship winners are: